 The ideal voice is rich and full.
-The vocal sound is well-projected and each word is easy to understand.
-When you are feeling the vibrations caused by sound waves, these vibrations move up into your nasal or sinus area and amplify your voice.
+The vocal sound is well-projected, and each word is easy to understand.
+When you feel the vibrations caused by sound waves, these vibrations move up into your nasal or sinus area and amplify your voice.

 Your vocal folds (cords) can vibrate faster than 1000 Hertz or 1000 vibrations per second.
-In speech a typical adult male will have a fundamental frequency from 85 to 180 Hz while the adult female will have a frequency of 165 to 255 Hz.
+In a speech, a typical adult male will have a fundamental frequency from 85 to 180 Hz, while the adult female will have a frequency of 165 to 255 Hz.

 Good vocal training begins with properly executed humming exercises.
-Humming helps the vocal chords to resonate freely which is basic to good singing.
+Humming helps the vocal cords to resonate freely, which is essential to good singing.

 What About Om Chanting?

-A pilot MRI study (Magnetic Resonance Imaging) was done concerning the sensation of vibrations experienced during OM chanting.
-Results indicated that when using OM, which involves humming, significantly reduced activity in certain areas of the brain associated with depression.
+A pilot MRI study (Magnetic Resonance Imaging) was done concerning the vibrations experienced during OM chanting.
+Results indicated that using OM, which involves humming, significantly reduced activity in some regions of the brain associated with depression.

 Humming Brings These Surprising Health Benefits

 You may find the following health benefits surprising when you gently hum your favorite song.

 - Dissolves stress.

 - Grounds us.